 HumbleBee Whispers presents 'Illumined Letters & Postcards' I shall do my best to keep things flowing clear and smooth as golden honey but we all know that can get real sticky thus presenting a little intrigue along the way.

-If you must then remind yourself it’s only a quick trip solely to gather a little more wisdom.
+If you must then remind yourself, it’s only a quick trip solely to gather a little more wisdom.
 Now come back and take that forward into today and tomorrow if we’re fortunate enough.

-And much like on a sailboat, we can prepare for how we think things will go but oft-times the sea, she has different plans(the wind changes everything) and in the wink of an eye we may have to alter our order of planed reactions, even dumping some altogether.
-So laugh a little at the thought of it and be glad that you’re now going forward, fully willing and able might I add.
+And much like on a sailboat, we can prepare for how we think things will go but oft-times the sea, she has different plans(and the wind changes everything)so in the wink of an eye we may have to alter our order of planed reactions, even dumping some altogether.
+Well then, laugh a little at the thought of it and be glad that you’re now going forward, fully willing and able might I add.

-Of course in many instances we write in the present tense but most often it has already occurred; story telling.
+And writing in the present tense, even now, it has already occurred; story telling.
 Will this perception encourage us to pay a lot more attentionto this present moment, the gift, the only thing which is tangible?For our well-being and good health, I certainly hope so.